jimsalterjrs/network-testing/README.md

 <p align="center"><img src="http://openoid.net/openoid-white-on-red-274x51.png" width=274 height=51> &nbsp;&nbsp;&nbsp;&nbsp; <img src="http://openoid.net/gplv3-127x51.png" width=127 height=51></p>

-# network-testing

-This is a small collection of GPLv3-licensed tools to assist an intrepid researcher in testing the performance of networks, wired or wireless.

 # netburn
 Netburn is a tool for testing network performance using an HTTP server back-end.
 It's similar to ApacheBench, but where ApacheBench is intended primarily to test the HTTP server itself, netburn is intended primarily to test the network between them.